jamesmontemagno/Mvx.Plugins.Settings/README.md

 ## What is it
 Cross platform settings plug-in for MvvmCross that allows you to store and use shared preferences in your core project.

+I would recommend that you use my new generic settings plugin for Xamarin and Windows that will be updated more frequently: https://www.nuget.org/packages/Xam.Plugins.Settings/

 Uses the native settings management
 * Android: SharedPreferences
 * iOS: NSUserDefaults